 Laparoscopy is a minimally invasive surgical approach that gives the patient the benefit of smaller, more cosmetic incisions, less post-operative pain, a shorter hospital experience, and a quicker recovery and return to normal activities.
 Unfortunately, some patients are not candidates for traditional laparoscopic approaches (due to the nature of their gynecologic condition, patient factors such as obesity or prior surgeries, or complex anatomy).
 With robotic surgery made possible by the da Vinci Surgical System, we now have the ability to offer these patients an alternative approach to open surgery which allows them to benefit from minimally invasive surgery.

 Robotic surgery is a valuable tool in helping patients with gynecologic problems such as pelvic pain, endometriosis, uterine fibroids, heavy or abnormal uterine bleeding and pelvic prolapse.
-Four providers are currently certified in performing robotically-assisted laparoscopy.
+Five physicians are currently certified in performing robotically-assisted laparoscopy.
 Procedures are performed at Bon Secours DePaul Medical Center, and Sentara Virginia Beach General Hospital.

 Using the da Vinci Surgical System, surgeons operate through just a few small incisions.
 The da Vinci System features a magnified 3D high-definition vision system and tiny wristed instruments that bend and rotate far greater than the human wrist.
 As a result, da Vinci enables your surgeon to operate with enhanced vision, precision, dexterity and control.